huangpanzhang/hs_web/team.md

 ---
-title: Contact Information
+title: Team
-subtitle: Feel free to contact us.
+subtitle: If you have any question, or intersted in cooperation, feel free to contact us.
 layout: "page"
 icon: fa-address-book
 order: 7